jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 For an MNIST image, this probability of spiking corresponds to the pixel value.
 A white pixel corresponds to a 100% probability of spiking, and a black pixel will never generate a spike.
-Take a look at the ‘Rate Coding’ column below for some intuition.
+Take a look at the ‘Rate Coding’ column below for further intuition.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial1/1_2_3_spikeconv.png?raw=true
         :align: center
         :width: 1000

-In a similar way, we can use ``spikegen.rate`` to generate a rate-coded sample of data.
+In a similar way, ``spikegen.rate`` can be used to generate a rate-coded sample of data.
 As each sample of MNIST is just an image, we can use ``num_steps`` to repeat it across time.